agha-naveed/password-strength-checker/README.md

 If you wish to contribute to the development of this web app, follow these steps:

-1. Clone the repository from GitHub: [repository_link].
+1. Clone the repository from GitHub.
 2. Navigate to the project directory.
 3. Open the project in your preferred code editor.
 4. Make your desired changes or improvements.